 - 25,000 Miles & More miles

 - 25,000 miles with Air Canada, airberlin, Air China, Alaska, Alitalia, ANA, American, Asia Miles, Asiana, China Eastern, China Southern, Delta, Emirates, Etihad, Flying Blue, Hawaiian, Japan Airlines, Qatar, Saudi Arabian, Singapore, Thai, US

 - 385 Air New Zealand points

 There are two other perks to this card which are not clearly mentioned on the application form:

 - If you cancel, you get a pro-rata refund of your £75 fee.
-This means that, given the £40 Quidco cashback, you will make a small profit on the fee if you cancel within 6 months!

 - Starwood points can be transferred – for free – between two members who live at the same address.
 You can therefore get a card in the name of your partner, move the points to your SPG account and then redeem them into your airline account